Introduction of Nuclear Power Plant

 In a nuclear power plant, nuclear fuel is used such as Uranium U235.
 The difference between a thermal power plant and nuclear power plant is fuel.
-Both use their fuel to convert water into steam in Boilers (Steam Generator).
+Both use their fuel to convert water into steam in Boilers (Steam generators).
 This steam is used to run the steam turbine to produce electricity.
-The thermal power plant uses oil, coal or gas while nuclear plant uses nuclear fuel.
+The thermal power plant uses oil, coal, or gas while the nuclear plant uses nuclear fuel.

-Nuclear Fuel energy is released by nuclear Fission Chain reaction in the core of a reactor.
-1 kg of Uranium U235 can produce as much energy equal to 3086 ton of coal or 136 m3 of fuel oil.
+Nuclear Fuel energy is released by the nuclear Fission Chain reaction in the core of a reactor.
+1 kg of Uranium U235 can produce as much energy equal to 3086 tons of coal or 136 m3 of fuel oil.
 A typical nuclear reaction is shown.

 Nuclear Chain Reaction